Jprost/SwissJobMap/README.md

 The web app can be found [here](https://swiss-job-map.herokuapp.com/)

-Soon: integrate automating update and time filtering thanks run on a RaspberryPie
+Upgrade incoming : integrate automating update and time filtering thanks run on a RaspberryPie